cryptpad/documentation/www/dev/fr/_sources/dev_guide/basics.rst.txt

 Zero-knowledge
 --------------

-**All user data must be encrypted before sending it to the server.**
+**All user data must be encrypted before being sent to the server.**

 What our server can see
 ~~~~~~~~~~~~~~~~~~~~~~~